deimonn/void-guides/1. Installation/Guide.md

 ### Installing a text editor

-Before we get on with the rest of the guide, I recommend you get a text editor; `nano` for is pretty good for editing text files on the command line:
+Before we get on with the rest of the guide, I recommend you get a text editor; `nano` is pretty good for editing text files on the command line:

 ```Shell
 sudo xbps-install nano